LloydAlbin/pg_monitor/timescaledb/custom/README.md

 * build_timescaledb.sh
 * * Touch file each Postgres build
 * * Check version in Dockerfile after PULL, then if touched file exist for that version, skip build
+* Move this To Do list to the master TODO list.